akbargherbal/GEM_IN_VS/docs/PROJECT_TRACKER.md

 - **🔴 HIGH: Subprocess I/O Buffering** - Different operating systems buffer `stdout` from child processes differently

-  - **Mitigation:** Test on both Windows and macOS/Linux early in Phase 2
+  - **Mitigation:** Test on both Linux and Windows early in Phase 2, with Linux being the priority.
   - **Status:** Monitoring

 - **🟡 MEDIUM: `gemini` CLI Instability** - The external tool may crash frequently or have breaking changes